tame3239/furima-37851/README.md

 ｜ user               | references | null: false, foreign_key: true |

 ## Associations
-belongs_to :users
+belongs_to :user
-belongs_to :items
+belongs_to :item
-has_one :destinations
+has_one :destination

 ## destinationsテーブル